WHAT IS A BUDGET?

 A budget includes everything from daily necessities like housing and food to unexpected expenses.
 Budgeting also helps you forecast and save for future spending goals.
 Lastly, budgeting can help you stay out of debt or work your way out of debt.

 - Categorize all of your expenses.
 Common items/categories to include in your budget include food, housing/rent, utilities, entertainment, transportation.
 More info here.

-- Lots of budgeting tools and apps are available to help with this.
+- Tip: Lots of budgeting tools and apps are available to help with this.
 If you prefer, you can also keep track using a pen and paper or a spreadsheet file.

-The second part of budgeting is to analyze your spending.
+Step 2: Analyze your spending.
 What do you spend the most money on?
 Did anything in your spending patterns surprise you?
 Where do you think it would be easiest to cut back?